Dealing With Under Achievers

 Myth—Effective Curriculum and Classroom Management Are Key to Motivating Students

-Motivation does not spring forth from effective management, curriculum, and instruction.
-These factors are merely the starting point that provides the framework for creating motivating opportunities.
+Motivation does not spring forth from effective management, curriculum and instruction.
+These factors are merely the starting points that provides the framework for creating motivational opportunities.

 Myth—Some Students Are Just Not Capable of Learning

-Unless a child is mentally disabled, research shows he or she is totally capable of achieving success.
-Unfortunately, many students adopt an attitude of defeatism.
+Unless a child is mentally disabled research shows that he or she is totally capable of achieving success.
+Unfortunately many students adopt an attitude of defeatism.
 What students believe about how their brains work can have profound effects on their motivation and school achievement.

 Myth—Underachievers Respond Best to Rewards and/or Punishments

-On the other hand, some people take action but give up quickly because of impatience and complain about their life counting all the missed opportunities.
-But the truth is, there is nothing more powerful than persistence!
+On the other hand some people take action but give up quickly because of impatience and complain about their life recounting all the missed opportunities.
+But the truth is there is nothing more powerful than persistence!
 Not even the most talented and lucky person can go far in life without it.